Overview of Object Storage

 - The REST API provides the most functionality, but requires programming expertise.
 API Reference and Endpoints provides endpoint details and links to the available API reference documents.
 For general information about using the API, see REST APIs.
 Object Storage is accessible with the following APIs:

 - Oracle Cloud Infrastructure provides SDKs that interact with Object Storage without you having to create a framework.
-For general information about using the SDKs, see Software Development Kits and Command Line Interface.
+For general information about using the SDKs, see SDKs and the CLI.

 Using Object Storage

 If you are ready to use Object Storage, you can find more information in the following topics:

 - For instructions on how to create a bucket and store an object in the bucket, see Putting Data into Object Storage.